zevv/npeg/README.md

 # NPeg

-NPeg is a pure Nim pattern-matching library.
+NPeg is a pure Nim pattern matching library.
 It provides macros to compile patterns and grammars (PEGs) to Nim procedures which will parse a string and collect selected parts of the input.
 PEGs are not unlike regular expressions, but offer more power and flexibility, and have less ambiguities.

+Some NPeg highlights:

+- Grammar definitions and Nim code can be freely mixed.
+Nim code is embedded using the normal Nim code block syntax, and does not disrupt the grammar definition.

+- NPeg-generated parsers can be used both at run and at compile time.

+- NPeg offers various methods for tracing, optimizing and debugging your parsers.

-Here is a simple example showing NPegs functionality.
-The macro `peg` compiles a grammar definition into a function `match`, which is used to parse a string and place the key-value pairs into the Nim table `words`:
+Here is a simple example showing the power of NPeg: The macro `peg` compiles a grammar definition into a `parser` object, which is used to match a string and place the key-value pairs into the Nim table `words`:

 ```nim
 import npeg, strutils, tables